hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Going Live Checklist/README.md

 * **Yes.**	Go to Step 3.
 * **No.**	Go to Step 2.

-*2.*	Do you get the Evaluation Signup message, which stated the following?

-* "Your account is currently for evaluation purposes only.
-Please either apply for an Indie/Student account or contact us for an Enterprise deal to enable publishing"
+*2.*	Is the *publish* icon button missing from your unpublished Snapshots?

-* **Yes.** This means you can only work in Preview stage on the platform and to proceed you must upgrade your account.
+* **Yes.** This means you can only work in Preview stage on the platform with your game and to proceed you must upgrade your account.
 The account package you'll want depends on your game's needs:
   * **Enterprise packages.** Please [follow this link](https://www.gamesparks.com/enterprise-packages/) to arrange a call with our Sales team – we want to make sure established enterprise developers get the best solution to serve anticipated player volumes through a combination of upfront and ongoing fees, premium support, SLA, configuration support and more.
   * **Indie & Student Program.** We allow free access to the platform to encourage aspirational but resource-constrained developers - [follow this link](https://www.gamesparks.com/indie-student-programme-faq/) for an FAQ page to see if you are eligible for this program.
 If you are, you can [apply here](https://www.gamesparks.com/indie-student-programme/).
 * **No.**	Go to Step 3.